 For the Office 2013, you can find "Options" under the "Power Query" tab:

-Now, when we completed the Power Query configuration, let's do one small task :) I already prepared set of files, that you can download here.
-This zip file contains the Accounts.xlsx with exported accounts from external system.
+Now, when we completed the Power Query configuration, let's complete one small task.
+I already prepared set of files, that you can download here.
+It contains the Accounts.xlsx file with exported accounts from external system.

 Let's start with creating a query using our source files.
 Please note that I will provide only Office 2016 example to reduce the article size.
 First, go to the Data tab, click the "New Query" button and choose the “From File”.
 In our case, you need to choose the "From Workbook" option because our files have the XLSX file type.

 In the open window, you should open the Accounts.xlsx file and then click the Import button.

 Accounts.xlsx has two sheets: "Accounts Part 1" and "Accounts Part 2".
 Load them as two seprate queries.

 As you loaded it, let's open the query editor and merge these two files in one.
 For it double click on one of our queries to open the query editor.

 I would recommend to group all queries.
 These two queries we can group as "Data Sources".
 I guess you do not like mess, use groupings to avoid it in Power Query.